 However, even though the Malamute presents some quirks that are not common to other breeds, both in terms of temperament, training, and even grooming, once you understand the mechanics and how to go about them, it becomes second nature.

 Like most things that we do in life, also having the right equipment is essential to doing the best possible job.

 Practice also makes perfect in grooming a Mal with a generous dosing of patience on the groomer's part.
 Don't be surprised either if your Malamute lets you know vocally how he or she is enjoying (or not enjoying) the experience.

 Now let's take a look at the best ways to groom an Alaskan Malamute.

 The Alaskan Malamute Coat

-Before showing you how to begin, it's important to understand the basics about Alaskan malamute coats and how they evolved.
+Before showing you how to begin, it's important to understand the basics of Alaskan Malamute coats and how they evolved.
 Malamutes are an ancient breed of dog but a working breed.
 Their purpose was freight hauling, often in subzero temperatures.
 They were built to survive temperatures as low as 70 degrees below zero.
 Thus the development of the double coat.
-The double coat is made to keep heat in but it is also miraculously made to keep heat out.
+The double coat is made to keep heat in, but it is also miraculously made to keep heat out.

 - Malamute fur is odorless

 - Dirt does not cling to Malamute fur but dries and falls off